United flight lands safely without an external panel, adding more problems for Boeing

 Earlier this month, a United Airlines Boeing 737 plane was forced to make an emergency landing in Texas after its engine exploded and burst into flames mid-air.

-As scrutiny mounts, Transportation Secretary Pete Buttigieg has urged Boeing to cooperate in the many probes into the company.
-Boeing must “go through a serious transformation here in terms of their responsiveness, their culture and their quality issues,” he said earlier this week.
+As scrutiny mounts, Pete Buttigieg, transportation secretary, has urged Boeing to cooperate in the many probes into the company.
+Boeing must “go through a serious transformation here in terms of their responsiveness, their culture and their quality issues”, he said earlier this week.

 Join our commenting forum